Estimated reading time: 13 minutes

 I was on my own today but had a time limit, lol (I managed to get to about 10 sales which was most of them).

 - Two cutting boards and 2 containers $.50

 Top Chef Recipe Pick

-One of my favourite recipes to bake is my fudgy brownies as I’m a confessed brownie addict.
+One of my favourite recipes to bake is my fudgy brownies, as I’m a confessed brownie lover.

-I’m glad I did because they were just as I expected them to be, fudgy.
-Enjoy.
+I’m glad I did because they were fudgy as I expected them to be.

 I’m a huge fan of re-purposing furniture or building something unique like this Double X Bench at Her Tool Belt.

-It’s the perfect bench for a front porch or in our case on our walkway in the circular section.
+It’s the perfect bench for a front porch or on our walkway in the circular section.

 Search Term Giggles